 If we continue our example, this same player had competed in an earlier event, where they achieved 587 points on kickoffs.
 This gave them a rating of 76.
 To determine their overall rating on kickoffs, we look at the table above, and it shows that 60% of their KO rating should be related to their most recent event, which was the rating of 85, and 40% of their rating from the earlier event should be based upon the 76 rating.

 (85*0.60) + (76*0.40) = 51 + 30.4 = 81.4, which is their overall rating (rounded to 81).
 We look up their overall rating above, and determine a 4-1/2 star rating.

-Why do we compare a Varsity level performer with the college level ratings?
+Why do we compare a Varsity Class division performer with the Senior Class division ratings?
 We want to be able to give a rating that increases over the years, and show colleges how each player is performing, if they were to enter college today.
-It is true that some younger players may be in the high 90th percentile for their level, but end up with a low percentile overall against the college level.
+It is true that some younger players may have the highest percentile for their level, but end up with a low percentile overall against the Senior Class division.

 Why are we using an objective approach?
 As a society, we now have the ability to efficiently gather statistics, analyze them and make informed decisions.
 Everything in the kicking game is based around numbers: